KartikKapur/61AMaterial/README.md

 # 61AMaterial
-Contains documents and problem for Berkeley's CS61A class
+Contains documents and problem for Berkeley's CS61A class.
+Specifically made for my Computer Science Mentor’s section